heet-kumar/450QuestionDSA_Practise/DSA Question/README.md

 - [x] 8. find Largest sum contiguous Subarray [V. IMP]
 - [x] 9.
 Minimise the maximum difference between heights [V.IMP]
 - [x] 10.
 Minimum no. of Jumps to reach end of an array
+- [x] 11. find duplicate in an array of N+1 Integers
+- [x] 12.
+Merge 2 sorted arrays without using Extra space.